Skip to content

 Transitional Courses

-As part of the Illinois Post-Secondary Workforce Readiness Act (PWR), transitional courses are developed through a collaboration between high school and college-level educators and taught in high school.
-These courses give high school seniors who are not college-ready opportunities to improve their communication/literacy and math skills.
-Students who successfully pass these transitional high school courses with a C or better have direct placement into college-level courses in these subjects, thus bypassing the placement tests.
+Transitional courses are part of the Illinois Post-Secondary Workforce Readiness Act (PWR).
+They are developed collaboratively by high school and college educators and taught in high schools.
+These courses give high school seniors not college-ready opportunities to improve their communication/literacy, and math skills.
+Students passing transitional courses with a C or better gain direct placement into college-level courses, bypassing placement tests.

-• Transitional Math Courses: Using the available statewide curriculum resources for transitional math, high school and college faculty and administrators developed three high school math courses College Algebra, Quantitative Literacy Statistics, and Technical Math.
+• Transitional Math Courses: High school and college faculty developed three transitional math courses using statewide curriculum resources for math education: College Algebra, Quantitative Literacy Statistics, and Technical Math.

 • Transitional English Courses: In April 2020, Illinois released transitional English course parameters and competencies recommendations.
-Once ISBE, ICCB, and IBHE adopt these, the ACCSS will collaborate with school districts to develop implementation plans for these new high school transitional courses.
+After ISBE, ICCB, and IBHE adoption, ACCSS will partner with school districts to plan the implementation of new transitional courses.

 College Readiness Data and Trends